Radiate’s Co-Founders Michael Tom and Philip Butler: How to Connect the World, One Festival at a Time

 What success and retention mean for a social discovery and events app

 Understanding the festival experience and community has also changed how Michael and Philip think about and measure success.
-While many app founders define retention by how long a user continues to use the app, Michael and Philip think about retention based on seasonality.
+While many app founders define retention by how long a user continues to use the app, Radiate’s founders think about retention based on seasonality.

 “One of our best stats is how many returning users we get,” said Michael.
 “With this kind of app based on an event, you’re not going to see people using the app everyday, or even every month.
 But we do find that people who use the app for one festival come back for others.
 For example, at EDC last year, we had around 30,000 active users.
 Of those 30,000, almost two thirds returned to the app for that event this year.”